 4) Residency Application Fee Form with non-refundable $60 fee should be mailed to:

 Do not send any transcripts, letters of recommendation, other documents or correspondence to this address.

-PLEASE NOTE: Only those applicants who meet all admissions qualifications and submit all required documentation by the deadline, including the UCSF application with fee, will be considered for a position.
+IMPORTANT: The deadline for submission of all materials including the PASS application, UCSF application and fee, and supplemental documentation is on or before November 1, 2016.
+Only applicants that meet all eligibility requirements and submit all required documentation by the deadline will be considered for a residency position.
+Late applications will not be reviewed.
 You will receive an e-mail notification in regards to your application status once your application is processed.

-Committee action results in a ranking order by which applicants will be matched.
-Matched candidates will be offered a provisional admission pending the submission to our office of all original official transcripts and board scores.
-All this documentation will be verified and final admission will be granted to the candidate.
+Committee review of interviewees results in a ranking order by which applicants will be matched.
+Matched candidates will be offered a provisional admission pending the receipt and verification of all original transcripts and board scores.
+Once verified, final admission will be granted to the candidate.